 Anthracnose is a fungal disease that commonly affects monstera plants living in an overly moist environment.
 Additionally, dead plant matter can increase the risk of developing anthracnose.

-Infected plants develop yellowing along the edges of leaves.
+Infected plants develop yellowing Monstera leaves along the edges.
 This eventually progresses, turning into a tan or dark-brown color.
 Symptoms eventually spread inward, killing whole leaves and causing large sores or lesions on the stems.

 Anthracnose is best prevented by managing the humidity level around plants, refraining from misting leaves, keeping plants free from decaying plant matter, and avoiding wounding the foliage.